BHEL Township, Hyderabad

-BHEL Township, Hyderabad is a suburb of Hyderabad, Telangana.
-This has been developed like other BHEL townships after Indian public sector engineering company BHEL started its operations here.
-Township is well known for its greenery and lush green campus and large numbers of quarters with full amenities.
+BHEL Township in Ramchandrapuram is a suburb of Hyderabad, Telangana.
+Like other BHEL townships, it was originally developed to house employees and families of the Indian public sector engineering company BHEL.
+The township is now well known for its greenery, wide roads, and peaceful atmosphere.

 Hostels for ET's, Assistant Engineers and artisans are available here.
 It is spread over an area of around 16 km^{2} and provides facilities like, parks, community halls, sports complex, grounds, library, shopping centers, banks, and post offices.
 Free health services are extended to all the employees and their dependents through BHEL run hospital.

 Commercial area

 A small market complex known as Kirthimahal comprising small groceries, a pharmacy and small eateries, provides for basic necessities of BHEL employees.
 Beside this, a weekly market for vegetables and fresh fruits [Wednesday market] is organised by the company in its township.
 State Bank of Hyderabad (now State Bank of India) is operating a branch and APGV Bank has a branch inside the township.
 There are ATMs of other banks like AXIS and HDFC nearby the BHEL township but not inside.
 Brindavan Gas Agency supplies Indane LPG.